AndriiZhydkykh/Api-requests-from-wdio/readme.md

-# Wdio API Requests
+# API Requests from node.js(wdio) + axios

 ## Introduction
-Demonstration testing the API  of the mailsac.com mail service using wdio framework
+Demonstration testing the API  of the mailsac.com mail service using wdio framework + axios
 ___
 ## Installation:
 1. Install node js v18.9.0 or higher